When to Use a Utility-Based Consumption Model for On-Premise Solutions

 - Ability to return the asset after your term expires

-The decision about which consumption model and specific solution is best for your organization depends on your priorities, the financial needs and strategies of your company, and cash flow over its usable life.
+The decision about which consumption model and solution are best for your organization depends on your priorities, the financial needs and strategies of your company, and cash flow over its usable life.

 In general, utility-based consumption model solutions work best when you have some level of unknown that introduces a level of risk.
 These unknowns could include: